 Asian stocks dip as Omicron spreads, Fed decision looms

-SYDNEY, Dec 14 (Reuters) - Asian stocks and oil prices slipped on Tuesday as the spread of the Omicron coronavirus variant rattled investors who were already on edge ahead of a slew of central bank decisions this week, including a key Federal Reserve meeting.
+SYDNEY, Dec 14 (Reuters) - Asian stocks were mostly down and oil prices slipped on Tuesday as the spread of the Omicron coronavirus variant rattled investors who were already on edge ahead of a slew of central bank decisions this week, including a key Federal Reserve meeting.

-China's CSI300 index (.CSI300) was also 0.41% lower, after health authorities in Tianjin detected mainland the country's first Omicron case. read more
+China's CSI300 index (.CSI300) was 0.39% lower, after health authorities in Tianjin detected the country's first Omicron case, while Britain reported the first death from the variant. read more

 Register now for FREE unlimited access to reuters.com

-Major Chinese manufacturing province Zhejiang is also fighting its first COVID-19 cluster this year, with tens of thousands of citizens in quarantine and virus-hit areas suspending business operations. read more
+Hong Kong's Hang Seng Index (.HSI) was down 1.2%, also dragged down by persistent concerns over the health of China's property sector.

-The combination of the economic risks from the Omicron variant and a potentially more hawkish tone from the Fed on Wednesday dampened risk appetite.
+The combination of economic risks from the Omicron variant and a potentially more hawkish tone from the Fed on Wednesday dampened risk appetite in Asia.

-"We expected to see an acceleration of tapering by the Fed and, of course that bringing forward interest rate increases, so it's going to be interesting to see how the market deals with that," said John Milroy, an adviser at Ord Minnett in Sydney.
+Still, stocks in the northern hemisphere could catch a breather, with E-mini futures for the S&P 500 index up 0.13% and FTSE futures 0.29% higher, pointing to a potential positive start for European markets.

-"I think there are reasons why you might expect to see money go back into cash for a bit, in expectation that the start of 2022 is going to be a volatile period."
+"I think there are reasons why you might expect to see money go back into cash for a bit, in expectation that the start of 2022 is going to be a volatile period," said John Milroy, an adviser at Ord Minnett in Sydney, citing "challenges, such as China's slowdown and uncertainty around monetary policy, which we think will impact earnings and valuation multiples."

+Major Chinese manufacturing province Zhejiang is fighting its first COVID-19 cluster this year, with tens of thousands of citizens in quarantine and virus-hit areas suspending business operations. read more

+The ADB projected China's economy will grow 8.0% this year, slightly weaker than its 8.1% estimate in September, before it slows to 5.3% in 2022, down from its earlier projection of 5.5%.

-The Fed is on Wednesday expected to signal a faster wind-down of its $120 billion a month bond buying programme in a move to fight high inflation, which could move it one step closer to raising interest rates.
+The Fed is on Wednesday expected to signal a faster wind-down of its $120 billion a month bond buying programme in a move to fight a high rate of inflation, which could move it one step closer to raising interest rates.

 "Volatility will remain elevated throughout all of (these) decisions from the Fed, ECB, and BOE," said Edward Moya, senior analyst at OANDA.